Best Money Moves to Make Before Dec 31, 2025

 Enterprise vendor or government contractor $5,000,000+ $10,000,000+ $50,000+

-Insurers frequently require endorsements for high-value contracts, especially those exceeding $3 million in annual revenue or involving critical data handling.
+Insurers frequently require additional endorsements or higher sublimits for high-value contracts, especially those exceeding $3 million in annual revenue or involving critical or regulated data.

 Security Controls Insurers Expect in 2025

-Underwriters now use cybersecurity posture as a primary pricing factor.
-Massachusetts tech companies seeking favorable E&O rates must implement the following baseline controls:
+Underwriters now treat cybersecurity posture as a primary rating factor.
+Massachusetts technology firms seeking competitive E&O terms are expected to implement, at minimum, the following controls:

-• Multi-Factor Authentication (MFA) for all admin and cloud logins
+• Multi-factor authentication (MFA) for all admin, remote, and cloud logins

-• Endpoint Detection & Response (EDR) solutions on all devices
+• Endpoint Detection & Response (EDR) across corporate devices and key servers

-• Annual penetration testing by a third party
+• Annual independent penetration testing and vulnerability remediation

-• A tested incident response plan with escalation steps
+• A documented and tested incident response plan with clear escalation paths

 How Contract Terms Drive E&O Minimums

-For Massachusetts-based tech vendors, client contract terms often set the minimum coverage—not the insurer.
-Enterprise clients typically require coverage equal to or exceeding the indemnity clause within the Master Service Agreement (MSA).
+For Massachusetts-based tech vendors, client contract terms often dictate the true minimum coverage—not the carrier.
+Enterprise procurement teams typically require E&O limits aligned with (or greater than) the indemnity and liability caps in the Master Service Agreement (MSA).

-Always have legal counsel review indemnity and insurance sections before renewing or scaling coverage.
+Always have legal counsel review indemnity, limitation-of-liability, and insurance sections before signing or increasing coverage.
+Misalignment between contract obligations and policy limits is a common source of uncovered loss.

 Incident Response and Claims Handling